Student-centric advice and objective recommendations

 Pell Grants at The New School

-17%% of students at The New School receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+17% of students at not reported receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
-If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to The New School.
+If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to not reported .